-If you live in the Silicon Valley area, feel like you may have some autistic traits and would like to begin individual therapy, we can help.
-Simply send us an e-mail or call today.
+If you live in California, feel like you may have some autistic traits, and would like to begin individual autism therapy, we can help.
 Things can be easier.
-You can find someone who understands, reduce your stress and find new ways to relate to the world around you.
+You can find a therapist who understands you, reduce your stress, and find new ways to relate to the world around you.
 Let us help.
 To begin counseling at our autism therapy clinic based in Palo Alto, follow these steps:

 - Contact us for a free 30-minute phone consultation using this link.
 You will meet with one of our autism therapists.